dmitriytat/jedi-validate/README.md

 ```

 ### rules

-Rules used for defining input validation by name;
+Rules used to valid input.
+Each form element will be matched by the 'name' attribute with a corresponding rule, if one exists.
+If no rule exists, then no validation will occur.

 #### Basic validation rules:

-By default rules are not defined.
-But it can be setted in html by attributes (or classes) and in init options.
+Rules are not defined by default, but they can be set via attributes or classes in HTML, or in the init options.

 > - required :  boolean
 > - regexp : RegExp